jnaidu/Developer-Portal-GitBook/managing_roles/grant_roles.md

 * Solution Center Company Administrator

 ### Steps:
 1. On the left panel, click **Security**.
-A list of user accounts that have been granted the Solution Center Admin role will be displayed.
+2. Click the **Company Admin** tab.
+A list of user accounts that have been granted the Solution Center Company Admin role will be displayed.
 2. Select a user by clicking on the user name.
 All the roles granted to the user will be displayed in the context of the scope.
 3. Click **Add Roles**.
 4. Select **Solution Center Company Admin**, and click the **Submit** button.
 The New Assigned Roles table will display the Solution Center Company Admin role granted to the user.